Show/Hide Menu

 This paper continues a research in which it has been confirmed that the angular size-illusion underpins a contradictory effect related to a seeming size-decrease of focused architectural and urban objects as the observer approaches them.
 It explores the impact of various architectural and urban patterns on the behavior of an angular size-illusion noticeable during movement.
 To obtain sustainable conclusions, real locations are selected and simplified.
 Simplification criteria are defined respecting the preco...

-The role of familiarity on change perception
+Effects of voice familiarity on auditory distance perception

 Citation Formats